 Sometimes people forget to use birth control (they miss a pill or shot) or their birth control fails (the condom breaks).
 There are 2 options for emergency contraception:

-- Copper IUD: A doctor or nurse will need to place this in the woman’s vagina within 5 days of unprotected sex.
+- Copper IUD: A doctor or nurse will need to place this inside the woman’s uterus within 5 days of unprotected sex.

 - Emergency contraception pills (ECP or “the morning after pill”): The woman will need to take ECP as soon as possible within 5 days of unprotected sex.
 ECP won’t stop or harm a pregnancy that has already happened.